symopsio/sym-okta-quickstart/README.md

 $ cd app && terraform apply
 ```

-### Set Up Okta Access
+### Set Up Your Okta API Token

 Sym stores your Okta API Token in an AWS Secrets Manager value.
 Now that you've provisioned infrastructure, its time to get this configured!

 1. Use our [setup instructions](https://docs.symops.com/docs/okta) to create an Okta API token that has access to manage your target groups.
-2. Configure the API key in an AWS Secrets Manager secret:
+2. Configure the API key in the AWS Secrets Manager secret configured by your [`sym-connectors`](modules/sym-connectors/main.tf) module:

 ```
 $ aws secretsmanager put-secret-value \